 Savings on gas

-On top of dining rewards, members of the Shell Fuel Rewards program can earn gas discounts by shopping through the Fuel Rewards Network online mall and Fuel Rewards Network travel portal.
-While going through these portals might limit your merchandise or travel purchase options, they are another great way to rack up savings.
+On top of dining rewards, members of the Shell Fuel Rewards program can earn gas discounts by shopping through the Fuel Rewards Network online mall or purchasing tickets to live events.
+While going through these portals might limit your merchandise or entertainment options, they are another great way to rack up savings.

 Savings on dining

-MOGL is a very flexible card-linked offer program, allowing users to link almost any credit or debit card.
-But deals are limited to dining purchases, making it a bit more difficult to rack up rewards.
-While the return rate on MOGL offers is typically pretty high (5% to 10%), the lack of variety can be a big drawback.
+Mogl is a very flexible card-linked offer program, allowing users to link almost any credit or debit card.
+Deals are limited to dining purchases, however, making it a bit more difficult to rack up rewards.
+While the return rate on Mogl offers is typically pretty high (5% to 15%), the lack of variety can be a big drawback.
 On the plus side, you don’t have to activate deals.
-You also have the flexibility to choose from cash back, charitable donations and points for how you earn your savings.
+You also have the flexibility to choose from cash back, donations to a charity or travel points for how you earn your savings.

 Earning airline and hotel rewards

-Rewards Network is a service offering dining-focused, card-linked offer programs tied directly to hotel and airline loyalty programs such as American Airlines AAdvantage, Southwest Rapid Rewards and Hilton Honors.
-You can only have a card linked to one Rewards Network program at a time, so these offers are most valuable for users who are loyal to a particular airline or hotel brand.
+Rewards Network is a service offering dining-focused, card-linked offer programs tied directly to airline loyalty programs such as American Airlines AAdvantage and Southwest Rapid Rewards.
+You can only have a card linked to one Rewards Network program at a time, so these offers are most valuable for users who are loyal to a particular airline brand.

-The programs in the Rewards Network are designed to reward dining purchases, making it easy to earn around 5 points per dollar on extra purchases.
-Plus, regularly participating in these programs can keep your miles from expiring if you need to show regular account activity but don’t have a trip planned in the near future.
+The programs in the Rewards Network are designed to reward dining purchases, making it easy to earn up to 10% cash back for every $1 spent.
+Plus, regularly participating in these programs can keep your miles from expiring if you need to show regular account activity but don’t have a trip planned for the near future.

 How to get the most out of a card-linked offer program